hdoupe/mesh/README.md

 Approach
 ---------

-`irpc` follows a client/kernel model where the client and kernel define a set of endpoints through which the user submits data through the client to the kernel and the kernel responds with the results from the function corresponding to that endpoint.
+`mesh` follows a client/kernel model where the client and kernel define a set of endpoints through which the user submits data through the client to the kernel and the kernel responds with the results from the function corresponding to that endpoint.
 Lucas has extended this approach by implementing a class proxy protocol on top of it which allows for the sequential management of state on the kernel side.

 "kernel" is defined as a process that executes code upon request.
 A "client" facilitates the interaction between the user who is in one environment (and process) and a "kernel" which is in a different process and potentially different environment.
 This approach is based off of the Jupyter Notebook approach which is nicely summarized [here](https://medium.com/netflix-techblog/notebook-innovation-591ee3221233):